Bahir Dar: 21st century

 The city, in honor of the Millennium celebrations, hosted a National Investment Bazaar and Trade Fair on 6–9 January 2007.
 Mulat Gezahegn, head of the Trade, Industry and Investment Promotion Coordination Office, told journalists that more than 150 local and foreign companies participated.

-On 22 June 2019, the Amhara Region coup d'état attempt embroiled with coordinated assassinations of Amhara Region government officials in Bahir Dar and Addis Ababa.
-General Se'are Mekonnen along with his aide General Gizae Aberra, President of Amhara Region Ambachew Mekonnen along with advisor Ezez Wassie and Amhara Region Attorney General Megbaru Kebede were victims of the assassination.
-On 24 June, state media announced that General Asaminew Tsige was shot dead in Bahir Dar.
+On 22 June 2019, during the Amhara Region coup d'état attempt, there were coordinated assassinations of Amhara Region government officials in Bahir Dar and Addis Ababa.
+Assassination victims included General Se'are Mekonnen (along with his aide General Gizae Aberra), President of Amhara Region Ambachew Mekonnen (along with advisor Ezez Wassie) and Amhara Region Attorney General Megbaru Kebede.
+On 24 June, state media announced that General Asaminew Tsige had been shot dead in Bahir Dar.

 Geography

 Bahir Dar is located at the exit of the Abbay from Lake Tana at an altitude of 1820 m above sea level.
 The city is located approximately 578 km north-northwest of Addis Ababa.
 The Lake Tana region is a UNESCO Biosphere Reserve since 2015.